Florida Divorce Lawyer

 Services of Florida divorce lawyer

-The initial step in the process of divorce is to file a petition for dissolution of marriage.
-The partner who begins the divorce process is referred to as a Petitioner.
-One who does not begin this procedure is called as the Respondent.
+The initial step in the process of divorce is to file a petition for divorce.
+The partner who begins the divorce process is referred to as a petitioner.
+One who does not begin this procedure is called as the respondent.
 The respondent receives service of the petition and is expected to file an answer to it within 20 days.
 If the respondent fails to do so, a default may be entered.
 After filing of the answer of the respondent is done, it is mandatory as per the law of the state that both partners ought to exchange some information and documents that are utilized in preparation of the trial.
-This is also helpful to the court to judge some aspects of the case like –
+This is also helpful to the court to judge some aspects of the case mentioned as follows:

 • Equitable distribution